 Business owner's policy (BOP): This policy combines general liability insurance with commercial property insurance, usually at a lower rate than purchasing the policies separately.

 Commercial auto insurance: Insurance businesses that own vehicles need to carry this policy to comply with state laws.
-It helps cover costs if a vehicle gets into an accident.
+It helps cover costs if a work vehicle gets into an accident.